apoorv74/behind_bars/content/page/about.md

 weight: -210
 ---

-Hi!, I'm Apoorv, I work as a Data Engineer for [SocialCops](http://socialcops.com/) in New Delhi and the blog is a place to document my work, thoughts, ideas, mistakes and in one word my journey.
+Hi!, I'm Apoorv, I work as a Data Scientist with [CivicDataLabs](https://www.civicdatalab.in/) and the blog is a place to document my work, thoughts, ideas, mistakes and in one word my journey.
 I hail from not-a-small-town called Jabalpur in Madhya Pradesh, and when I'm at home,I love spending my evenings just wandering near one of the many banks of river Narmada.
 I also volunteer with [Janwaar Castle](http://rural-changemakers.com/), aka *The Rural Change Makers*, and have learnt a lot of life lessons since my association with [Ulrike](https://twitter.com/ulrike_reinhard?lang=en) and the team in past two years.

 The blog is divided in two overall categories: